SydneyTechnologies/notes.cli/README.md

 # Project Overview 🚀

-Welcome to our **notes.cli project**!
+Welcome to our **notes.shell project**!
 This interactive demo explores the power of **Commander** to create a notes application and how to publish a package on npm.

 ## Objective 🎯

 Our mission is to create a robust **CLI application** that manages **user notes** efficiently.
 Users can **add**, **list**, and **remove** notes seamlessly from the command line, enhancing productivity and organization.